What Do Vivid Dreams During Pregnancy Mean?

 If your dreams seem to be more vivid and frequent, but tolerable, and you think they may be triggered by a stressor in your life, try to resolve those stressors or practice relaxation techniques like prenatal yoga.

-If your dreams are more like nightmares and are causing you distress, you might consider keeping a journal beside your bed to track the dreams.
+If your vivid dreams during pregnancy are more like nightmares and are causing you distress, you might consider keeping a journal beside your bed to track the dreams.
 Writing down the dream as soon as you wake up can help you process the dream and possibly relieve some of the stress.

 If you find yourself worrying that your bad dream may come true in real life, you might find it reassuring to speak to your healthcare provider.